mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

                   description: Equivalent to the SINGLE_VIEWS_PORTFOLIO_ORIGIN env var of the Single View Creator that generated the message
                 __internal__kafkaInfo:
                   type: object
-                  description: Metadata about the ingestion message that triggered the whole fast-data flow
+                  description: Metadata about the ingestion message that triggered the whole Fast Data flow
                   required:
                     - topic
                     - partition